kaungthant-w/expense-android/BACK_BUTTON_IMPLEMENTATION_COMPLETE.md

 - ✅ Build successful with no critical errors
 - ✅ Testing completed and functionality verified

-The HsuPar Expense app now has consistent, user-friendly back navigation across all secondary activities!
+The Hsu Expense app now has consistent, user-friendly back navigation across all secondary activities!